ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 Transaksi itupun sekarang siap untuk dimasukkan ke dalam jaringan.

-Even if the Bitcoin network supports multi sig as explained here, one question worth asking is: How can you ask to a user who has no clue about bitcoin to pay on satoshi\/alice\/bob multi sig, since such `scriptPubKey` can’t be represented by easy to use Bitcoin Address like we have seen before?
+Meski jaringan Bitcoin support untuk multi sig seperti yang dijelaskan di sini, ada satu pertanyaan yang penting: How can you ask to a user who has no clue about bitcoin to pay on satoshi\/alice\/bob multi sig, since such `scriptPubKey` can’t be represented by easy to use Bitcoin Address like we have seen before?

 Don’t you think it would be cool if we could to represent such `scriptPubKey` as easily and compactly as a Bitcoin Address?